-HABC may allocate PBV vouchers to Colonia Remigio Valdez Jr, Bear Spring Apartment, Rosemont at Miller's Pond, or any other HABC-owned or controlled development in its mixed-income affordable housing portfolio under a Non-Competitive process, as long they meet the conditions for non-competitive selection in FR Notice 1/18/17; Notice PIH 2017-21.
+HABC may allocate PBV vouchers to Colonia Remigio Valdez Jr, Bear Spring Apartment, Rosemont at Miller's Pond, or any other HABC-owned or controlled development in its mixed-income affordable housing portfolio under a Competitive process and/or based on a prior competition defined under items 1 and 2 above.

-- A HABC-owned unit may be assisted under the PBV program if the HUD field office or HUD-approved independent entity reviews the selection process and determines that the HABC -owned units were appropriately selected based on the selection procedures specified in the HABC Administrative Plan. - If HABC selects a proposal for a HABC-owned unit, the PHA must identify the independent entity that will review HABC's proposal selection process and perform specific functions with respect to rent determinations and inspections.

-- In the case of HABC-owned units, the term of the HAP contract and any HAP contract renewal must be agreed upon by HABC and a HUD-approved independent entity.
+- A HABC-owned unit may be assisted under the PBV program if the HUD field office or HUD-approved independent entity reviews the selection process and determines that the HABC owned units were appropriately selected based on the selection procedures specified in the HABC Administrative Plan. - If HABC selects a proposal for a HABC owned unit, the PHA must identify the independent entity that will review HABC's proposal selection process and perform specific functions with respect to rent determinations and inspections. - In the case of HABC owned units, the term of the HAP contract and any HAP contract renewal must be agreed upon by HABC and a HUD-approved independent entity.
 In addition, an independent entity must determine the rent to owner, the redetermined rent to owner, and reasonable rent.
 Housing Quality Standards inspections must also be conducted by an independent entity. - The independent entity that performs these program services may be the unit of general local government for HABC's jurisdiction (unless HABC is itself the unit of general local government or an agency of such government) or another HUD-approved public or private independent entity. - HABC may submit a proposal for project-based housing that is owned or controlled by HABC.
-If the proposal for HABC-owned housing is - selected, HABC will use a third-party entity to review the PHA selection and to administer the PBV program. - HABC will obtain HUD approval of the third-party entity prior to selecting the proposal for HABC-owned housing. - HABC may only compensate the independent entity and appraiser from HABC's ongoing administrative fee income (including amounts credited to the administrative fee reserve).
+If the proposal for HABC-owned housing is selected, HABC will use a third-party entity to review the PHA selection and to administer the PBV program.

+- HABC will obtain HUD approval of the third-party entity prior to selecting the proposal for HABC-owned housing. - HABC may only compensate the independent entity and appraiser from HABC's ongoing administrative fee income (including amounts credited to the administrative fee reserve).
 HABC may not use other program receipts to compensate the independent entity and appraiser for their services.
-HABC, independent entity, and appraiser may not charge families any fee for the appraisal or the services provided by the independent entity.
+HABC, independent entity, and appraiser may not charge families any fee for the appraisal, or the services provided by the independent entity.